 Miscellaneous Dog Supplies

-There’s lots of other standard items that you should include.
+There are lots of other standard items that you should include.
 A water bowl, obviously.
 Also, having a portable supply of water on hand is a really good idea.
 Aside from being convenient, not all trial sites will have water available.
-Also, something might happen where the water suddenly runs out (I’ve been at a trial where the well onsite literally ran dry partway through the first day!), and you certainly don’t want to be without water for your little athlete.
+Also, something might happen where the water suddenly runs out (I’ve been at a trial where the well on-site literally ran dry partway through the first day!), and you certainly don’t want to be without water for your little athlete.
 I bring enough for the dogs, myself, and (in the summer) enough to soak their cooling coats.

 I also bring a variety of other coats for various purposes.
 I always bring their Back On Track Mesh Blanket (I prefer the mesh blanket to the normal coat as you can still use it in the summer in the mornings and evenings at least.
 The other coat would likely be too warm).
 I also bring their rain coats if I think it might get wet (a damp, shivering dog is more likely to sustain a muscle or tendon injury!), or their Witneys if it’s cold or when I’m camping overnight and not sure how far the temperature will drop.
 I love the Witneys as they are 100% wool, so warm and good at wicking away moisture.